v-research/edu/cybersecurity_2022/README-2.md

 ### Git & GitHub.com
 GitHub.com is a website that provides repositories as a service.
 On GitHub, you can create a new repository (or repo for brevity) which is a container of data.
-So, a repo is a portion of an hard disk, accessible via Internet (via web or terminal) were you can store some data.
-These repo are `git` repo, meaning that the technology used to handle concurrency and version control.
-See [here](https://en.wikipedia.org/wiki/Git) for more details.
+So, a repo is a portion of an hard disk, accessible via the Internet (via web or terminal) were you can store some data.
+But GitHub repos are `git` repos, meaning that the technology used to handle concurrency and version control is git.
+In the following, there are a few commands that should cover what you need to know to use git and github.

+See [here](https://en.wikipedia.org/wiki/Git) for an overview on Git and the [user manual](https://git-scm.com/docs/user-manual.html) for an in-depth understanding of Git.

+- Register on GitHub and create a new repo (I called it `yals` - yet another login system).
-- Download a git repo: `git clone git@github.com:rocchettomarco/yals`
+- Download the git repo from GitHub: `git clone git@github.com:rocchettomarco/yals`
-- Download updated from the remote: `git pull`
+- Align local data with the remote: `git pull`
 - Add a file to a commit (either a new or a modified file): `git add <file>`
 - Create a commit (comment is mandatory): `git commit -m "this is a comment"`
 - If you want to commit all the modified files, without adding each one of them: `git commmit -am "comment"`